anumehashukla/wayfaringuniverse/_posts/UnitedStates/2021-01-12-bay-area-hikes.md

 <br>
 <br>
 43. [Philosopher's Way ](https://www.alltrails.com/explore/trail/us/california/philosophers-way)*- 2.9 mile*
-<br>The Philosopher's Way or walk is shaped after a similar designed walking paths in Japan, Germany and Canada.
-There are stations or musings placed at some intervals not to just show you the way but they are a point to pause and reflect on mind, body ans soul in conjunction with the natural surrounding.
+<br>The Philosopher's Way or walk is shaped after similar designed walking paths in Japan, Germany, and Canada.
+There are stations or musings placed at some intervals not just to show you the way but they are a point to pause and reflect on mind, body and soul in conjunction with the natural surrounding.
 <br>
 <br>
 44. [Ecology Trail and Lovers' Lane Loop ](https://www.alltrails.com/trail/us/california/ecology-trail-and-lovers-lane-loop)*- 2 mile*
 <br> 2 mile trail in Presidio.
-It was a mistake to go on this one, it the most crowded trail of the year.
+It was a mistake to go on this one, it was the most crowded trail of the year.
 <br>
 <br>
 <br>